kart00z/product-ad-generator/README.md

-# Shopify Ad Creative Generator
+# Shopify/Web Ad Creative Generator
-A work-in-progress automated tool to generate HTML5 ad creatives from Shopify product pages.
+A work-in-progress build that generates HTML5 ad creatives from any product page of any online store.
+Initially started out to only support Shopify stores, currently working on supporting any online store (should be able to reasonably handle most online stores).
 This tool extracts product information and generates responsive, animated ad banners in multiple standard sizes.
 ## Features
-- Extracts product data from any Shopify product page Generates HTML5 ad creatives in multiple sizes (300x250, 300x600, 728x90) Automatic image carousel with smooth transitions Responsive design with modern UI elements
+- Extracts product data from any product page Generates HTML5 ad creatives in multiple sizes (300x250, 300x600, 728x90) Automatic image carousel with smooth transitions Responsive design with modern UI elements